gmisail/dormdesign/README.md

 ### How to start production server

 Make sure that you have your `.env` file set up in the root of the project directory (see #4 from **Development Environment** for details.)
-Then, run `docker-compose up --build -d`.
+Then, run `docker-compose --env-file ./.env up --build -d`.
 Similar to the development environment, it may be necessary to run this command using `sudo`.